vogelino/data-2-resilience/README.md

 - **Mapping**: [MapLibre GL](https://maplibre.org/) - Powers the interactive map at the core of the application, displaying station locations, heat maps, and allowing users to select stations directly from the map interface.

 - **Geocoding**: [DigiStadtDO](https://digistadtdo.de/) Geocoding API - Enables location search functionality within Dortmund, allowing users to find specific addresses or points of interest and see nearby weather stations.
-The application uses the BKG API at `https://geoweb1.digistadtdo.de/doris_gdi/geocoder` with several endpoints:
+The application uses the BKG API at `https://geoweb1.digistadtdo.de/doris_gdi/geocoder` with the Address search  endpoint: `/geosearch?query=address&outputformat=JSON`.
-  - Address search: `/geosearch?query=address&outputformat=JSON`
-  - Address search with coordinate system: `/geosearch?query=address&srsName=EPSG:25832&outputformat=JSON`
-  - Reverse geocoding: `/geosearch?lon=7.527944&lat=51.553257&distance=100&outputformat=JSON`

 The geocoding service is specifically limited to addresses in and around Dortmund, as the BKG search has been geographically restricted to this area.

 - **Data Fetching**: [TanStack Query](https://tanstack.com/query) - Manages server state with intelligent caching, background updates, and optimistic UI updates when fetching climate data from weather station APIs.